seud0nym/home-assistant-addons/sigenergy2mqtt/DOCS.md

 Extended data fields are only sent to PVOutput if your donation status is current.

 The sensor class names that you can use for these fields can be found in the Attributes of the sensor you wish to send to PVOutput.
 You can use any sensor that shows a numeric value.

 If a sensor class is used for multiple sensors (e.g. the `PhaseVoltage` sensor class is used for phases A, B and C), the sensor values will be averaged and a single value sent to PVOutput.
+If you specify an Energy sensor class, the value sent to PVOutput will be the <i>power</i> value over the Status Interval.

 #### MQTT Broker Configuration